google/oss-fuzz/docs/reproducing.md

-# Reproducing oss-fuzz issues
+# Reproducing OSS-Fuzz issues

-You've been CC'ed on an oss-fuzz issue, now what?
+You've been CC'ed on an OSS-Fuzz issue, now what?
 Before attempting a fix you should be able to reliably reproduce an issue.

 The process is much simpler if you have Docker installed ([how?](installing_docker.md), [why?](faq.md#why-do-you-use-docker)), but is entirely possible to do without.